 Once you complete these four steps, you’ll instantly be able to use your toll-free Canada number on our web, desktop, and mobile apps.

 OpenPhone also offers free phone number porting.
-If you get your Canadian toll-free number from somewhere else, simply fill out this 1-minute porting form and we’ll take care of the rest!
+If you get your Canadian toll-free number from somewhere else, simply fill out the porting form in the OpenPhone app and we’ll take care of the rest!
 Once the transition is completed, you’re free to start exploring all the features of your new VoIP toll-free business phone system.

 How much does a toll-free Canada number cost?